SiliconLabs/wiseconnect/examples/snippets/wlan/dtls_client/readme.md

         #define DEFAULT_WIFI_CLIENT_SECURITY_TYPE              SL_WIFI_WPA2
         ```

-  - Other STA instance configurations can be modified if required in `default_wifi_client_profile` configuration structure.
+   - Other STA instance configurations can be modified if required in the `default_wifi_client_profile` configuration structure.

 2. Configure the following parameters in **app.c** to test the tls client app as per requirements.